cosmicle0/remnote/README.md

 So, if you are a Mac OS/Linux user, and a developer, you can contribute to this project by building versions for the respective operating systems using my code.

+Do not that, when installing, Windows will give you a `Smart Screen` message saying this app is not licensed, and that is because, Windows expects me to pay for licensing it, but i can't, so sorry about that. :)

 # To download `Remnote for Desktop` for `Windows`, ![Click here](https://github.com/CosmicIceDev/remnote/releases/download/v1.0/remnoteSetupWindows.exe)

 Thank you for using Remnote for Desktop.
 Do not that you will still need internet to use it, as I do not have the files to make it offline.
 I will need Remnote's permission and they'll have to give it to me.